sodium-friends/docs/docs/shorthashes.md

 ``` js
 sodium.crypto_shorthash(output, input, key)
 ```
-Hash a value to a short hash based on a key.
+Hashes a value to a short hash based on a `key`.
 * `output` should be a `buffer` of length `crypto_shorthash_BYTES`
 * `input` should be a `buffer` of any size
 * `key` should be a `buffer` of length `crypto_shorthash_KEYBYTES`